This trip is a fascinating introduction to some of north-west India’s lesser known wildlife in Mahatma Gandhi’s home state, Gujarat.

 Velavadar National Park

-Today, drive to Velavadar which will take most of the day, arriving in time for dinner.
+Today, drive to Velavadar which will take most of the day, , arriving in time for some afternoon birding around the lodge.

 Accommodation: Blackbuck Lodge, 2-nights

-After a final game drive, you'll drive to Ahmedabad where you'll board a flight back to Mumbai and transfer to the international terminal for your onward flight to the UK.
+After a final morning vehicle safari, you’ll drive to Bhavnagar where you’ll board a flight back to Mumbai and transfer to the international terminal for your onward flight to the UK.

 You should note: New regulations in India’s national parks mean that safaris must be booked and paid in advance on a first-come, first-served basis.
 As places are limited, we recommend you book as early as possible to avoid disappointment.